Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Statistical Feature Analyses Of IP Packet Header

-In the following, we choose the open UNB ISCX VPN-nonVPN dataset \cite{draper2016characterization} to perform statistical analysis on the byte information of IP packet headers for different categories of network traffic samples.
+In the following, we choose the open UNB ISCX VPN-nonVPN dataset \cite{draper2016characterization} to perform statistical analyses on the byte information of IP packet headers for different categories of network traffic samples.
 The open UNB ISCX VPN-nonVPN dataset contains both regular traffic and VPN traffic.
-There are six categories of network traffic data generated by different applications. i.e. Chat, Email, File Transfer, P2P, Streaming and VoIP (seven in the official description document, but only six in the actual downloaded files).
+There are six categories of network traffic data generated by different applications, i.e., Chat, Email, File Transfer, P2P, Streaming, and VoIP (seven in the official description document, but only six in the actual downloaded files).
 The open UNB ISCX VPN-nonVPN dataset is unbalanced.
-In order to avoid the impact of an unbalanced dataset on the experimental results, we constructed a dataset with balanced sample size(50000).
-Details of the ISCX dataset are shown in Table 2.
+In order to avoid the impact of an unbalanced dataset on the experimental results, we construct a balanced dataset with 50000 samples for each traffic category.
+Details of the ISCX dataset are shown in Table 2 and is called ISCX dataset in this paper for simplicity.

 For the original Pcap files of each application, we employ the Dpkt Library in Python for data preprocessing.
-Based on the experimental requirements of this paper, we extract the total 20 bytes of IP layer header data for each packet and remove the IP address.
-Tables 3 show some of the IP header byte values for each sample on ISCX dataset.
-Here, the label field represents the category of network traffic, 0-5 respectively represents Chat, Email, File Transfer, P2P, Streaming and VoIP respectively, and we mark the corresponding traffic category for each sample.
+Based on the experimental requirements of this paper, we extract a total of 20 bytes of IP layer header data for each packet and remove the IP address.
+Table 3 shows IP header values for some samples in the ISCX dataset.
+Here, the label field represents the category of network traffic, 0-5 respectively represents Chat, Email, File Transfer, P2P, Streaming, and VoIP, and we mark the corresponding traffic category for each sample.

-As shown in Table 3, we can get all the values of each field and corresponding traffic categories for every sample.
+As shown in Table 3, we can get all the values of each field and the corresponding traffic category for every sample.
 The raw data of network traffic can be divided into bytes, which can be transformed into decimal numbers within the range of 0-255.
 Therefore, we first normalized the 12-byte packet header data by dividing each byte by 255.
 This ensures that the values of each byte are within the range of 0 to 1.
 Next, we divided the range of 0 to 1 into 20 intervals, with a distance of 0.05 between each interval.
 Except for the last interval, which is closed, the other 19 intervals are left-closed and right-open.
-For each byte, we mapped the values of 50,000 samples in the dataset to the 20 intervals, and subsequently counted the number of samples in each interval.
-This process allowed us to obtain the value distribution of the 12-byte packet header information for different types of traffic in the dataset.
+For each byte, we map the values of 50,000 samples in the dataset to the 20 intervals and subsequently count the number of samples in each interval.
+This process allows us to obtain the value distribution of the 12-byte packet header information for different types of traffic in the dataset.